-There is never a more important period in the life of your engine than the first 320 km (200 mi) or 20 hours of riding.
-For this reason, you should read the following material carefully.
+There is never a more important period in the life of your engine than the first 320 km (200 mi) or 20 hours of operation.
+For this reason, you should follow the engine break-in instructions carefully.
 Since the engine is brand new, do not put an excessive load on it for the first 320 km (200 mi) or 20 hours.
-The various parts in the engine wear and polish themselves to the correct operating clearances.
-During this period, prolonged full-throttle operation or any condition that might result in engine overheating must be avoided.
+During this period the various parts in the engine wear and polish themselves to the correct operating clearances.
+Avoid prolonged full-throttle operation or any condition that might result in engine overheating.